Introduction to the Chinese Language and Literature Major

 - 6 credits consisting of two survey courses in Chinese literature in translation (Traditional and Modern): CHTR 3010 and CHTR 3020.

-A departmental capstone course in non-survey Chinese literature or culture.
+- A departmental capstone course in non-survey Chinese literature or culture at the 3000 or 4000 level.
 Students must obtain official permission from the instructor to count the course toward the capstone requirement by the end of the first week of the semester.
 Independent study may not substitute.
 Distinguished Major theses fulfill the capstone requirement.
+For more information click here.

 - a maximum of 15 study abroad credits and domestic transfer credits are allowed at the discretion of the student’s advisor;